|Departure Date: from 01-04-2019 to 31-10-2019||Status: Open for booking||Price: 590 €||Duration: 8 days|

 Distance: 65 km, uphill/downhill: 560m/ 1130m

-Day 6.
-Ohrid.
-Ohrid is not a big town but it has a glorious past and great location.
-We will devote the day to it.
+Today we explore the numerous cultural sites of the town of Ohrid.
 We will walk along its narrow streets, tour the fortress and the numerous churches, and we will admire for a while the view to the lake.
 Those who prefer to ride bikes will have the opportunity to visit the rock churches near the village of Kalishta.
-Of course, one does not exclude the other - in one day you can view Ohrid and visit the rock churches.
+Of course, one does not exclude the other - in one day you can view Ohrid and visitthe rock churches.

 Distance: 36km, uphill/downhill: 100m/ 100m